thibaut-neoledge/azure-docs.fr-fr/articles/storsimple/storsimple-ova-deactivate-and-delete-device.md

 <properties
-   pageTitle="Désactiver et supprimer un StorSimple Virtual Array | Microsoft Azure" description="Explique comment supprimer un appareil StorSimple du service en le désactivant dans un premier temps, puis en le supprimant." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Deactivate and delete a StorSimple Virtual Array | Microsoft Azure" description="Describes how to remove StorSimple device from service by  first deactivating it and then deleting it." services="storsimple" documentationCenter="" authors="alkohli"